Buying Home on Acreage Versus Home on Lot

 In this blog, we will discuss and cover the benefits of buying home on acreage versus home on lot for homebuyers.
 There are many benefits of buying home on acreage versus home on lot.
 There are many things for a home buyer to consider when buying a home.
 Buying a home is not like buying a car or motor home or other high-ticket items.
 The acquisition cost of buying a home is much greater than buying anything else.
-Even though a home buyer is not responsible for paying the real estate commission of 6%, that cost is already figured in to the cost of the home purchase.
+Even though a home buyer is not responsible for paying the real estate commission of 6%, that cost is already figured into the cost of the home purchase.
 Plus there are closing costs on a home purchase.
 Closing costs can be anywhere between 2% to 6% of the home purchase.
 Bottom line is that right off the bat, a home purchase will have more than 10% of the costs, whether those who are buying or sellers.
 In this article, we will discuss and cover the benefits of buying home on acreage versus home on lot.

-Buying a home that sits on acreage has many benefits.
+Buying home on acreage versus home on lot has many benefits.
 Many homeowners like privacy.
-Buying a home on acreage offers privacy where neighbors do not know whether they are leaving home or whether they have guests or not.
+Buying home on acreage versus home on lot offers privacy.
+Neighbors do not know whether they are leaving home or whether they have guests or not.
 Depending on how many acres the home sits on, privacy can be an important factor to many people.
 There are communities that have one-acre zoning.
 Other communities have five-acre zoning.
 Homes that are on five-acre zoning allow horses.
 Horse lovers can enjoy having and raising horses if they purchase a home on five acres.

 Adding On To Existing Home For Space

 Another advantage of buying homes on acreage is homeowners have the luxury to add on to existing homes if they need more space as well as add outbuildings.
 Homeowners can also plant a large garden, build a pond, install an in-ground pool, build a tennis court, or just enjoy the land home is on.
 There are so many possibilities with homes that are on acreage than there are on homes that are on lots.
 Privacy is one of the greatest benefits of owning a property on acreage.
 You can have dogs barking and/or multiple children playing without getting neighbors complaining.
 Homeowners can add multiple sheds and/or a pole building for added storage.
 Most homes on acreage are zoned for horses.
 Animal lovers can have horses as well as other animals.

 Maintaining a lawn tractor, a lawnmower, and other landscape equipment and tools can be costly as well.
 Those who do not have time to do the work themselves can hire a professional landscape company.
 That can cost several thousand per year.
 For homeowners who have a pond, the cost of maintaining a pond can cost upwards of more than $2,000 per year.
 Homes on acreage offer great benefits.
 However, with those benefits comes the price.